Department of Mathematics &

 My name is Jonathan Touboul, I am Associate Professor at Brandeis University in the Math Department and in the Volen Center for Complex Systems.

-Previously (see my Resume), I have been PI of the Mathematical Neuroscience Team, part of the Center for Interdisciplinary Research in Biology of the Collège de France.
-Before that, I was a postdoct in the Department of Mathematics of Pittsburgh University with Bard Ermentrout (2009), and in the Mathematical Physics laboratory of the Rockefeller University in New-York (2010), where I was mentored by Marcelo Magnasco.
+Previously (see my Resume), my lab was located at Collège de France, in the heart of old Paris.
+We were part of the Center for Interdisciplinary Research in Biology.
+Even before, I was a postdoc in the Department of Mathematics at Pittsburgh University, under the mentoring of Bard Ermentrout, and then for few months in the Mathematical Physics laboratory of the Rockefeller University in New-York (2010), where I was mentored by Marcelo Magnasco.
 I performed my PhD in applied mathematics at Ecole Normale Supérieure (Paris) and INRIA, and obtained my degree in Math and Applications from École Polytechnique.